romanzdk/tech-demo-python-packaging/README.md

 This is an example of the so called "src layout" (see discussion:
 [src-layout vs. flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/)).
-The package-folder `helloworld-cli` is separated in a sub-folder named `src`.
+The package-folder `helloworldcli` is separated in a sub-folder named `src`.
 If you have no good reason against it do it that way.

     01_terminal_helloworld